ckswilliams/modOpenREM/docs/charts.rst

       the pie chart takes the user to the list of studies that correspond to the data in that segment.

-    * New in 0.7.0: Bar chart of mean DLP for each requested procedure.
+    * *New in 0.7.0* Bar chart of mean DLP for each requested procedure.
 Clicking on a bar takes the user to a histogram of DLP for that procedure.
 Clicking on a histogram bar tooltip link takes the user to the list of procedures that correspond to the data represented by that bar.

-    * New in 0.7.0: Pie chart of the frequency of each requested procedure.
+    * *New in 0.7.0* Pie chart of the frequency of each requested procedure.
       Clicking on a segment of the pie chart takes the user to the list of procedures that correspond to the data in that segment.